dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 ### Required and Optional Relationships

 You can use the Fluent API to configure whether the relationship is required or optional.
 Ultimately this controls whether the foreign key property is required or optional.
 This is most useful when you are using a shadow state foreign key.
-If you have a foreign key property in your entity class then the requiredness of the relationship is determined based on whether the foreign key property is required or optional (see [Required/optional properties](required-optional.md) for more information).
+If you have a foreign key property in your entity class then the requiredness of the relationship is determined based on whether the foreign key property is required or optional (see [Required and Optional properties](required-optional.md) for more information).

 <!-- [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/Samples/Relationships/Required.cs?highlight=11)] -->
 ``` csharp